verhovsky/books-futures-explained/src/2_waker_context.md

 Let's explain this in code instead of words by implementing our own trait object from these parts:

->This is an example of _editable_ code.
-You can change everything in the example and try to run it.
-If you want to go back, press the undo symbol.
-Keep an eye out for these as we go forward.
-Many examples will be editable.

 ```rust
 // A reference to a trait object is a fat pointer: (data_ptr, vtable_ptr)
 trait Test {